 Birhane Kenenies, who teaches at the school told us; “It’s especially important for girls to go to school because when they drop out they often get married.
 When they attend school they gain confidence and we educate them about their rights and about equality.”

-It’s something so simple that can make a huge difference to the lives of young girls.
+Ending period poverty is so simple and can make a huge difference to the lives of young girls.

 You can help change a girl’s life.
 Please give a monthly gift of sanitary towels and help a girl stay in school when she’s got her period.